Internet-Draft | autoconfig | March 2025 |

 For example:¶

-You may want to implement other mechanisms to find a configuration, for example Exchange AutoDiscover, DNS SRV, or heuristic guessing.
+You may want to implement other mechanisms to find a configuration, for example Exchange AutoDiscover, DNS-SRV [RFC6186], or heuristic guessing.
 If you implement such alternative methods, and if they are less secure than some of the mechanisms provided here, the alternative methods SHOULD be considered only with lower priority (as defined above) than the more secure mechanisms defined here.
 For evaluating other mechanisms, use similar criteria as outlined in section "Security considerations".¶

 If the above mechanisms fail to provide a working configuration, or if the user explicitly chooses so, you SHOULD give the end user the ability to manually enter a configuration, and use that configuration to configure the account.¶